 We choose to smile while we are out in public, and we try to make the best of what we've got, and we work hard not to let the cracks show.
 But the cracks are there, and widening.

 The birthdays and the holidays are the worst.
 Days of celebration quickly turn into days of frustration and regret.
 This countdown to Christmas has been the longest 3 weeks of the year.
 The teachers have seen it, and they are getting a small glimpse of what we deal with on a regular basis.
-Throw an adoption day into the mix and it gets pretty rough.
-Reports of the boys punching their peers in the face at school, an act usually reserved for their brothers at home, or Elsa if she doesn't move out of the way fast enough.
+Throw an adoption day into the mix and things can get pretty rough.

 I'll be honest, hearing that "boys will be boys", and "they are just being kids", or "they'll grow out of it", or "it will get easier" feels like a slap in the face.
 I get it that raising kids is hard.
 I've been doing it alone since Elsa and Michael were 6 and 8.
 I know it isn't easy, and I know that I chose this, but let me make it clear that this is very, very different.
 When you see three happy-go-lucky boys out in public, and can't understand why I'm not smiling, you can't begin to understand what happened 5 minutes before we walked out the door, or I might be worried they may run into traffic because they are mad, or I'm trying not to cry because up until this point in this day they have had nothing but nastiness for all of us.